EricPonvelle/ownCloudQuickStart/PREREQ.md

 ## List of Required Extensions

 The following is a list of the required PHP extensions.
-The installed PHP version should be at least 7.2, with 7.3 and 7.4 also supported.
+The installed PHP version should be version 7.2, 7.3, or 7.4.
 ### PHP Extensions
 ----